Yes, that’s a picture of me as a teenager when I worked as a cashier at Burger King (as you can tell, I was super pumped for my upcoming shift đ ).

 So, 35 years later, I decided to create that guide–and just in time for the holiday shopping season.

-Following are the 18 inescapable laws of becoming an Epic Customer.
+Following are the 18 Inescapable Laws of Customer Epicness.
 I created this list both from my years as a customer service professional, and from what I learned from my students in my previous career as a customer service trainer.

 I’m going to skip past the obvious stuff like saying, “please”, “thank you” and “excuse me” when communicating with customer service professionals, and tipping appropriately in restaurants because hopefully you’re already doing those things (you are, right?)